TheJacksonLaboratory/FunDataR/4_learning/3_partitioning.md

   the minimum number of training observations that must be assigned to a node for further splits along that path to be considered.
 In addition, we can limit the minimum number of training-set observations assigned to a leaf using the `min.bucket` argument.
-If a split would result in a child node smaller than `min.bucket`, the split will not be attempted.
+If a split would result in a child node smaller than `min.bucket`, the split will not be added to the tree.
 We can also limit the maximum tree depth using the `maxdepth` argument, which limits the total number of conditionals that can be applied in series to any single observation.

 Below, we treat prostate cancer recurrence as a binary response which we try to predict using